logo

 Is there parking?

+The parking situation can be the source of a lot of stress for renters.
 Whether an apartment includes a parking space depends a great deal on the location of the property.
-If you're renting in an urban area with space limitations or no street parking, the inclusion of a spot is certainly not a guarantee, and if parking is available, it may cost extra.
+If you're renting in an urban area like New York City with few parking lots where many people rely on public transportation, the inclusion of a spot is certainly not a guarantee, and if it is, there may be a parking fee.
+It’s also important to consider guest parking at your apartment.

 Who has keys to the apartment?
 Are the locks changed between tenants?